dfelinto/blender-manual/render/animations.rst

 ~~~~~~~

 Output Panel
-   By default the animation is rendered in the directory specified in the :guilabel:`Output` Panel (\ *Animation location and extensions.*\ ).
-If an AVI format has been selected, then the name will be :guilabel:`####_####.avi` where the '####' indicates the start and end frame of the animation, as 4 digit integers padded with zeros as necessary.
+   By default the animation is rendered in the directory specified in the :guilabel:`Output` Panel
+   (*Animation location and extensions.*).
+   If an AVI format has been selected, then the name will be ``####_####.avi``
+   where the '####' indicates the start and end frame of the animation,
+   as 4 digit integers padded with zeros as necessary.

-   If an image format is chosen, on the other hand, a series of images named :guilabel:`####`\ , ('####' being the pertinent frame number) is created in the directory.
+   If an image format is chosen, on the other hand, a series of images named ``####``,
+   (``####`` being the pertinent frame number) is created in the directory.

    :guilabel:`File Extensions`
       Adds the correct file extensions per file type to the output files
    :guilabel:`Overwrite`
       Overwrite existing files when rendering
    :guilabel:`Placeholders`
       Create empty placeholder frames while rendering

 Post Processing Panel
    :guilabel:`Sequencer`
       Renders the output of the sequence editor, instead of the view from the 3D scene's active camera.
       If the sequence contains scene strips, these will also be rendered as part of the pipeline.
       If Do Composite is also enabled, the Scene strip will be the output of the Compositor.
    :guilabel:`Compositing`
-       Renders the output from the Compositing noodle, and then pumps all images through the Composite node map, displaying the image fed to the Composite Output node.
+      Renders the output from the Compositing noodle, and then pumps all images through the Composite node map,
+      displaying the image fed to the Composite Output node.

 Hints